takJohn/kabloon-farm/README.md

 ![screenshot](https://github.com/takJohn/kabloon-farm/blob/master/screenshots/kabloon-farm-screen.jpg)

-Please feel free to explore the scene [here]( kabloon-farm-babylon.now.sh), which will take you to a version that has already been deployed.
+Please feel free to explore the scene [here]( https://kabloon-farm-babylon.now.sh/), which will take you to a version that has already been deployed.
 Alterantively you can run the scene locally by following the instructions below.

 ## Description